simpleinjector/Documentation/source/lifetimes.rst

 This registers the open-generic *DefaultValidator<T>* class as **Singleton** for the *IValidator<T>* service.
 One might think, though, that there will only be a single instance of *DefaultValidator<T>* returned by the Container, but this is not the case.

 At runtime, it is impossible to create an instance of an open-generic type, such as *DefaultValidator<T>*.
 Only closed versions can be created.
 An instance of *DefaultValidator<Customer>*, for instance, can be created, just as you can create a new *DefaultValidator<Order>* instance.
-But when the .NET runtime is concerned, these are two completely unrelated types.
+The .NET runtime sees them as two completely unrelated types.
 You can't replace one for the other.
 For instance, if some class requires an *IValidator<Customer>*, Simple Injector can't inject an *IValidator<Order>* implementation instead.
 The runtime doesn't allow this, and neither would the C# compiler if you coded this by hand.

 So instead, you should consider a registration for an open-generic type, a complete list of its closed-generic types instead: